 Sadly for me, Computer Science went forward faster than myself, and of course in early 2000 there was from then good libraries & code languages & fast hardware that makes my mode 13h code somewhat obsolete.
 Then, I pass to Java & visual languages like Delphi & Power Builder.
 As well, due my free time was decreasing (got job, got more duties, and all that things a 15 years old boy don’t want never to arrive) my code was then more focused to databases and small & medium business applications, so, no nice effects, no colors, no games, no gradients, etc :(… and that until today: using VisualStudio(r), Monodevelop, Xamarin, gcc, apps in Android by Eclipse, SpringBoot, Java, JavaEE, Vaadin, and so on, for intensive communications programming.

-In this blog mainly I will try to remember all code I realized at that time, and try to translate it in modern languages as c#, using the right now well established native code.
-As well, will try to put all I consider interesting about programming in c# or java (ISO 8553, sockets in multi-threading, push servers, etc…).
-As well, my experiments , and as well, will try to put the C code I publish in http://www.Hackerrank.com, code competition web, where are published very nice problems.
+In this blog mainly I will try to remember all code I realized at that time, and try to translate it in modern languages as c# or JS, using the right now well established native code.
+As well, will try to put all I consider interesting about programming in c# or java (ISO 8553, sockets in multi-threading, push servers, etc…), and so, use it as sandbox for my experiments.

-For a more professional p.o.v, here is my cv
+For a more professional p.o.v, please visit me at linked.in.

 Hope I can reflect to you same passion for coding that makes today my way of life.